jundalisay/superb/content/en/maharlika/politicians/andres-bonifacio.md

 Felipe-nos surrender to policies of foreigners and vested interests, such as exporting its people as overseas workers as OFWs (Overseas Felipe-no Worker)

-On the other hand, Katagalugans (River People) or Maharlikans (free people) has Andres Bonifacio as their national hero.
+On the other hand, Katagalugans (River People) or Maharlikans (free people) have Andres Bonifacio as their national hero.
 These are free from foreign and vested interests, just as rivers flow freely according to their national interests.

 Tagalogs or Maharlikans make their own policies for the benefit of its own people and are against oppression from:
 - High taxes